ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 Kubernetes ask us what state you we want, realize these request as an `object` state and kubernetes continuously work on maintaining the request state.

 ### How we request or tell, what state we want?
-We write kubernetes API, we express our request in .yaml format.
+We write kubernetes API (record of intent), we express our request in .yaml format.

 ```yaml
 apiVersion: apps/v1